framps/raspiBackupDocs/de/src/options-by-topic.md

-# Thematische Sortierung aller Optionen
+# Thematisch sortierte Aufruf-Optionen

 <a name="backup"></a>
-## Backupoptionen
+## Backup-Optionen

   - [-a: Befehle die Services nach dem Backup starten](backup-options.md#-a)
   - [-A: Das Laufzeitlog wird in der eMail mitgeschickt](general-options.md#-A)